 Get the pinwheel template here…

-Just use the simple form below to become a KTC subscriber.
-Then, go check your email and confirm that you really meant to subscribe.
-Upon confirmation you’ll receive your printable stencil guides.
+Use the simple form below to become a KTC subscriber.
+Head to your email and confirm that you want to subscribe.
+Upon confirmation you’ll receive your affirmations download immediately.

 Already a Kitchen Table Classroom subscriber…

-If you are already a subscriber- thank you!
-I’m so glad you’re here!
-You can still go through this same process to grab these printable paper dolls.
-It’s a quick and easy way to grab your download!
-And you won’t be sent duplicate emails- I promise.
+If you are already a Kitchen Table Classroom subscriber- thank you so much!
+As a subscriber you can still use the same process to grab these mandala templates.
+It’s an easy way to access your free download!
+You won’t be sent duplicate emails- I promise.